Mary Clement: Trial and sentence

 While imprisoned, Mary initially vehemently protested that she was innocent, crying uncontrollably for two days and claiming that her sister had accused her for the sole reason of obtaining some $100, which Clement supposedly had.
 However, when later questioned by a reporter, she confessed not only to poisoning the Frereses, but also killing her mother, father and sister.
 Mary said that she had suddenly been overtaken by a feeling to end her ailing mother's misery, before eventually doing the same to her sister and father.
 When asked if money was the motive, she retaliated by claiming that she "hated the money" and had spent it quickly to get rid of it, before experiencing a hysterical fit in which she threw herself at her cot and demanded to see a priest.

 Two days after, she was interviewed by a Dr. Bluthardt, and during said interview, Mary claimed to have never made the confession or that if she did, she remembered nothing of it.
 When later asked if he thought that Clement was insane, Bluthardt denied it, instead saying that she suffered from several disorders that made her extremely nervous and sensitive.

 At her trial, Clement observed the procedure closely, but did it so unnaturally calmly and expressed nervousness so rarely, that even the press remarked how out of character it was.
 Despite this, with Michael Freres as the main witness and the several people who presented that there was evidence of arsenic poisoning, Mary Clement was quickly sentenced to a year in jail by the jury.
 The following month, she wrote a letter confessing to her crimes, including her youngest sister's murder, shocking associates who still considered her innocent.
 In it, she also expressed her pleasure with the short sentence.
+Clement was not prosecuted for the murder on the grounds that she as insane at the time.